Paken/ckad-study-group/1.-IntroductionTipsTricks/README.md

    - The 5th day use it to some last reading and practice, and most important, to rest.
    - Do the exam on the 6th day.

 ![](slides/Slide004.png)

 ## Study Strategy Table
+I have created the table below to have an overview of all the topics.

 ![](slides/Slide005.png)

 ## Resource Deployment